Stripe payment platform

 If your Stripe account is in a language other than English, we suggest you update it to English before following the steps above to guarantee the correct permissions are set.

-5. Optional: Add a prefix to your table names
+⌘+Ito copy your ID. - Optional: Add a prefix to your table names.

-For Stripe tables, incremental syncs will only sync new records and not update existing records.
-This is a limitation of the Stripe API in which it's not possible to query for updated data.
+For Stripe tables, incremental syncs only sync new records and don't update existing records.
+This is a limitation of the Stripe API.
+To get real-time updates including changes to existing records, set up webhooks.

 The data warehouse then starts syncing your Stripe data.
 You can see details and progress in the data pipeline sources tab.